Ukraine war: Russia admits Kherson 'tense' under shelling

 Kherson was the first big city to fall to the Russians, back in February.

 Ukrainian forces have been steadily retaking nearby territory for the past few weeks.

-They have pushed as far as 30km (19 miles) south along the Dnieper river (called Dnipro by Ukrainians), threatening to trap Russian troops.
+They have pushed as far as 30km (19 miles) south along the Dnieper, threatening to trap Russian troops.

-"As a whole the situation in the special military operation zone can be described as tense," the general said.
+"As a whole the situation in the special military operation zone can be described as tense," Gen Surovikin said.

-In a video statement, the Russian-appointed governor of Kherson, Vladimir Saldo, confirmed that Kherson civilians on the right bank of the Dnieper, in the path of the Ukrainian advance, were being evacuated.

-Kherson is the only Ukrainian regional capital to have been captured by the Russians.
+Kherson is the only Ukrainian regional capital to have been captured by the Russians in their invasion.
 The Kremlin now claims Kherson and three other Ukrainian regions to be part of Russia - a claim rejected internationally.

 Gen Surovikin, who has a reputation for harsh methods, said Ukraine's volley of rockets had damaged Kherson's Antonivsky Bridge and the Kakhovka hydroelectric dam, blocking traffic along those key arteries.